tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 * Precision is the ratio of correctly predicted positive observations to the total predicted positive observations (i.e., of all the samples classified as having diabetes or credit risk, how many actually have diabetes/are a credit risk).

   * Another example of precision: Of all the individuals that were classified by the model as being a credit risk, how many actually were a credit risk?
-The question at hand is, did we classify comprehensively and correctly?
+The question at hand is, did we classify correctly and comprehensively?

   * A similar example would be: Of all the loans predicted to be in good standing, how many actually are?
 Of the loans predicted to be at risk, are they actually at risk?